-While we primarily rely upon internal manufacturing, we have agreements with several biologics contract development and manufacturing organizations (CDMOs) for production of material under cGMP requirements to support our current and future clinical trials, as well as potential future commercialization of our investigational AAV Therapeutics.
+While we primarily rely upon internal manufacturing, we have agreements with biologics contract development and manufacturing organizations (CDMOs) for production of material under cGMP requirements to support our current and future clinical trials, as well as potential future commercialization of our investigational AAV Therapeutics.
 We select our CDMOs based on capability, capacity and expertise, and we believe partnering with multiple CDMOs provides us with flexibility and diversity in suppliers, as well as access to future capacity to accommodate clinical trials and commercialization.
-We have a strategic partnership with FUJIFILM Diosynth Biotechnologies for the manufacture of our investigational AAV Therapeutics.
-Under the terms of the agreement, we secured capacity for the supply of cGMP NAV Vector drug substance produced at scales up to 2,000 liters.
-We also have agreements with several CDMOs for cGMP final drug product manufacturing and have produced numerous batches for our clinical trials.
+We currently have agreements with CDMOs for both bulk and finished drug product manufacturing which augments our internal capacity for clinical and future commercial demand.